Cognitivism vs non-cognitivism

 ‘God’ is a metaphysical term according to Ayer, which means it is about something beyond the empirical world, so there can be no way to empirically verify it.

-The issue that the verification principle cannot be verified
+The verification principle cannot be verified

 It states that to be meaningful a statement must be analytic or empirically verifiable.
 However, that means that in order for the verification principle itself to be meaningful, it must be analytic or empirically verifiable.
 If we try to take the verification principle empirically then it would be an empirical claim that if we investigate what kind of meaning people use then we will see that it is either analytic or empirical.
 But that appears to be false since empirical evidence shows that people have meant something else by meaning throughout history e.g. Plato found it meaningful to talk of the world of forms and theologians find it meaningful to talk of God, both of which involve unempirical metaphysical terms.